The FMWG Steering Committee is comprised of the following professionals:

 - Paul Walker, Director, Security & Sustainability, Green Cross International

-The Fissile Materials Working Group (FMWG) is a non-governmental coalition of 80 organizations from around the world that are committed to improving fissile material security through the development of actionable policy proposals and advocacy for government adoption and implementation of improved policies.
+The Fissile Materials Working Group (FMWG) is a non-governmental coalition of 80 civil society organizations from around the world working to provide actionable policy solutions to keep the world safe from nuclear terrorism.

-The FMWG has been a forceful presence in support of improved fissile material security and the prevention of nuclear terrorism.
+The FMWG has been a forceful presence in support of improved fissile materials security and the prevention of nuclear terrorism.
 Important milestones for the FMWG include: